sisinflab/Edge-Graph-Collaborative-Filtering/README.md

 ```

 ### Installation guidelines: scenario #2
-A more convenient way of running experiments is to instantiate two docker containers having CUDA `10.1` and CUDA `10.2` already installed.
+A more convenient way of running experiments is to instantiate two docker containers having CUDA `10.1` and CUDA `10.2` already installed, respectively.
 We provide the Dockerfile to build each of the two containers.

 to be continued...

+### Datasets